I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Earlier, Cosmic Masters such as Buddha and Jesus also came from Venus and Krishna travelled from distant Saturn.
 All the while, aliens aboard their flying saucers made frequent visits to straighten out the messes we humans seem intent on getting ourselves into.

 With the remit from the Master Aetherius, King formed the Aetherius Society to bring harmony to the world.
 You see, greed, envy, and other nasty human traits have knocked the planet’s karma out of shape and focussing spiritual energy is the way to restore good fortune.
+(That, and some really effective banking laws).

 This is where the Spiritual Energy Battery, invented by King, comes into play.
 The operating mechanisms of this gizmo are secret, but it’s claimed to be able to store spiritual energy that is loaded into it through the chants and prayers of “spiritual workers.”